Web Development

 Functional Component Importance

 Most developers dislike building functional components because they can't be used in state-using applications.
-But they are crucial since they clarify and improve the readability of your code.
+However, they are crucial since they clarify and improve the readability of your code.
 It can also increase the performance of your code.

 Since functional components don't have a state and don't need additional initialization for things like the Vue reactivity system, they are simple to deal with.